PenelopeKing/power-outage-model/README.md

 We decided to analyze the fairness of our model in regards to the columns `POPPCT_URBAN`, which is the percentage of the population that is urban for the U.S. State in which the outage occurred.
 Looking at the distribution of percentages, there was a clear divide between a urban population percentage of ~70%, so we binarized it accordingly.

 As a measure of fairness, we decided to use the absolute difference in F1 scores, since our data contained a lot of class imbalance, as mentioned before.
+The observed test statistic is the actual absolute difference between F1 scores of >=70% and <70% urban population.
+We conducted a permutation test using absolute difference in F1 scores as our test statistic.

 With this information, our hypotheses are as follows: